- Brick (Clay)

 What are pavers?

-Pavers are slabs and blocks made from a wide variety of materials (see below) to create driveways, patios, pool decks, etc.
+Pavers are slabs and blocks made from a wide variety of materials such as brick (clay), concrete, flagstone, marble, travertine, porcelain, rubber and even plastic to create driveways, patios, pool decks, etc.

 What are pavers used for?

 They are used for many parts of a home, especially outdoors.
 The most common uses are as follows:

 - Fire pits

 The main distinguishing feature of pavers, among the many options, is the material from which they are made:

 Brick pavers have been used as surfacing materials for centuries.
 Brick pavers are made from molded clay that is baked in a kiln and set into a mortar or sand base on the driveway.

 - Come in a range of colors and shapes, and can be laid in a range of patterns to realize distinct visual effects.